-In communities where art programs are limited, the local art community has sometimes filled the gap with artists in residence, arts workshops, and even galleries or exhibit programs.
-Teachers in other curricular areas strive to fill some of the gaps.
-For example, the science teacher can introduce photomicrography, or the world of space photography using books like Earth: Our Planet in Space by Seymour Simon.
-Math classrooms might examine geometric patterns in nature, on fractals, or even on tessellations, and even share some of the lavish artworks resulting from such experimentation along the way, like those works created by M.C.
+Where there are limited opportunities in the school system the local art community is often stepping up to fill the gap with artists in residence, arts workshops, and even galleries or exhibit programs.
+The science teacher can introduce photomicrography, or the world of space photography using books like Earth: Our Planet in Space by Seymour Simon.
+Math teachers might introduce geometric patterns in nature, on fractals, or tessellations, and share some of the lavish artworks created by M.C.
 Escher.
-Balance in nature might be discussed in relation to the work of Alexander Calder.
+Acquaint students with Escher's work by visiting the official M.C.
+Escher website at www.mcescher.com/